kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

     ...
 ```

-You can bind a route to listener `passthrough` only, using the `sectionName`
+You can bind a route to listener `Passthrough` only, using the `sectionName`
 field in `parentRefs`:

 ```yaml